Diplomatic missions

 Practical advice:

-Bulgarian citizens wishing to travel to Palestine should be aware that, given the special status of the Palestinian territories, there are differences in the travel, access and stay regimes in the West Bank and in the Gaza Strip.
+Bulgarian citizens who wants to travel to Palestine should be aware that, given the special status of the Palestinian territories, there are differences in the travel, access and stay regimes in the West Bank and in the Gaza Strip.

 Given the fact that when travelling in the Occupied Palestinian Territories in the West Bank, border controls at entry and exit are carried out by the Israeli border authorities, the requirements and recommendations for travellers are the same as for the State of Israel.
 It should be borne in mind, however, that security risks in the West Bank are considerably high (this applies most to the areas of Jenin, Hebron, Nablus, Beita, etc.).
 Given these circumstances and the presence of numerous checkpoints between the Israeli and Palestinian territories, those wishing to travel are advised to do so with organised tour groups where possible.